hisamparker/hello-client/README.md

 You won't be able to log in, sign up, etc... without a custom domain and that part is a pain in the tits.

 My custom domain is a Google domain.
 You must set up the correct [resource records] (https://support.google.com/domains/answer/3251147?hl=en) for your domain.
 In netlify, follow the steps to add a custom domain laid out in their docs (this type of stuff changes all the time, so I'm not going to give exact steps, you can always email me for help!)
-When your
+You'll need a  0 issue "letsencrypt.org" cert and a 0 issue "digicert.com" (backend)

 ## Playlist